|

 Back to Top |

 Will you send me a catalog?This Web site IS our catalog.
 Since every glass window we build is custom designed to someone’s specifications, this makes a catalog an impossible task.
 The costs involved in printing a color brochure are quite high, and which pictures would we include?
-We have well over 1500 pictures here online for you to view.
-To inquire about a design, note its name or number and e– mail your inquiry to us.
+We have over 600 pages with pictures here online for you to view.
+To inquire about a design, note its name or number and e–mail your inquiry to us.
 We will be happy to work with you to make the design fit your needs.
 Back to Top |

-You indicate that all work is custom!The panels pictured on this site have been sold.
-All work IS custom.
-You will receive a new panel built to your sizes and colors.Our doors and glass windows are handcrafted in Texas to your specifications.
-Any glass window can be insulated.
+You indicate that all work is custom!The windows pictured on this site have been sold.
+All work is custom.
+You will receive a new window built to your sizes and colors.Our leaded glass windows are handcrafted in Texas to your specifications.
+Most any glass window can be insulated.
 Choose your own colors and sizes.
-Most designs can be enlarged, but few can be reduced by more than 10% without design changes.
-Please do not ask us to replicate a door window in a 10" x 20" window!
-In many instances, we list the size of the bevel sets or the panel itself to give you an idea of the proportions of what you are viewing.
+Most designs can be enlarged, but few can be reduced by more than 10 percent without design changes.
+Please do not ask us to replicate a 24" x 70" in a 8" x 10.5" window!
+That is the size of a piece of printer paper!
+In many instances, we list the size of the bevel sets or the window itself to give you an idea of the proportions of what you are viewing.
 Back to Top |

-I am not sure I like those bars going across the door panels.We put them on all door windows and on larger windows.
-Rebars add years to the life of your door window.
+I am not sure I like those bars going across the door windows.We put them on all door windows and on larger windows that are not insulated.
+Rebars will add years to the life of your window.
 Ask anyone who repairs them!
-Some shops don’t use them and/or charge you extra for them, but we want to give your door window every chance for a long life.
-Some people absolutely refuse to have them put on their panels.
+Some shops don’t use them and/or charge you extra for them, but we want to give your window every chance for a long life.
+Some people absolutely refuse to have them put on their windows.
 So be it, but we advised you against it! |

-| Rebar attached to panel adds strength.
-Rebars are affixed at horizontal intervals on panels over 22”.
-The size of this rebar is 1/8” x ¼”, with the narrow edge facing the viewer. |
+Rebar attached to window adds strength.
+Rebars are affixed at horizontal intervals on windows over 22".
+The size of this rebar is 1/8" x ¼", with the narrow edge facing the viewer. |

-| This is a view of a rebar looking directly at its
+This is a view of a rebar looking directly at its

 edge.
 We don’t want it to interfere with the beauty of your